backstage/backstage/.changeset/real-baboons-vanish.md

 '@backstage/plugin-jenkins': minor
 ---

 Added configuration for the action column in Jenkins CI/CD table.
-It can optionally display a link to the Jenkins build instead of the rebuild link.
+It can be set to rebuild, view, or replay.